department-of-veterans-affairs/va.gov-team/products/virtual-agent/research/claims-and-automated-content-study/conversation guide.md

 ## Intro - 5 minutes

 Thanks for joining us today!
 My name is [Shane Strassberg] and I also have some colleagues on the line observing and taking notes.
-Today we're going to talk about our VA Virtual Agent chatbot.
+Today we're going to talk about and interact with our VA Virtual Agent chatbot currently in development.
+Last year we ran a proof of value study to gauge interest in a chatbot for Veterans, and your input today will directly impact the future development of this tool to help Vets better self-serve and get faster outcomes to their questions.

 Before we start, a few things I want to mention: